WalidHB/JoyMouse/README.md

-# JoyMouse
+# Joyclick

-JoyMouse is a python script that makes your controller able to control your mouse and keyboard functions.
+Joyclick is a python script that makes your controller able to control your mouse and keyboard functions.

 # Dependencies
-JoyMouse currently needs the following:
+Joyclick currently needs the following:
 <ul>
   <li>Python3</li>
   <li>PyAutoGui</li>